 The operator is a partnership of Mangatawa Pacific Lakes Limited and Generus Pacific Lakes Limited, trading as Pacific Lakes Village Partnership.

 The Partnership has leased the land on which the village is situated from the Proprietors of Mangatawa-Papamoa Blocks under a lease with an initial term of 99 years with a right of renewal for a further 51 years.
 The Partnership and the Proprietors have signed a Deed of Covenant ensuring that the land is always designated as a retirement village.

-The Village will be developed in stages, with homes available in the second quarter of 2019.
+The Village will be developed in stages, with homes available in the third quarter of 2019.

 The parties involved in Pacific Lakes Village are substantial and have unparalleled experience in the development and operation of villages.
 They are confident that the location, design of homes and level of facilities will make Pacific Lakes Village very attractive.

 Pacific Coast Village was developed in a similar capacity to that which Pacific Lakes will be, and is now seen as the area’s premium offering.

 Early interest confirms that Pacific Lakes Village will also be one of the most sought-after villages in New Zealand.

 A specified home can be secured by completing an Application for an Occupation Right Agreement for the home and paying a refundable deposit of $5,000.
 Just talk to Sonia Penman.
 Sonia has years of experience in the retirement village industry and understands the requirements of residents and what is important to them.
 She will fully explain options, prices and answer any additional queries you may have.